Storebrand: The UNI Storebrand crisis

+From 1996 to the present

 In 1996 the company changed its name to Storebrand ASA, and was granted governmental concession to operate banking services through its fully owned subsidiary Storebrand Bank.

 The following year, attempts to merge with Christiania Bank og Kreditkasse, now part of Nordea, failed as Storebrand did not achieve the necessary two-thirds majority for the merger from its shareholders.
-63,38 percent voted for.
+63,38 percent voted in favor.

 In 1999 Storebrand merged its P&C insurance division with similar divisions of Skandia and Pohjola to form If P&C Insurance, in which Storebrand retained an ownership share of 33 percent.
 The shares were later sold, a natural consequence of Storebrand starting a new P&C insurance division to become a competitor of If, while If also became a competitor of Storebrand by selling health insurance and certain pension plans.

+In 2007, the group acquired the Swedish pension provider SPP.

+Odd Arild Grefstad became CEO in 2012.